HWHuangeian/xweb/README.md

-# xweb：a base SSM project with best practice
+# xweb - A Base SSM Project With Best Practice